hyakuhei/Leeson/README.md

 # Leeson Client
-NOTE: There is a bug in Ubuntu startup scripts that mean we dont get our leeson IP passed through properly :-( in the script given below you have to manually set the `leeson` variable to the server IP.
+NOTE: There is a bug in Ubuntu startup scripts that mean we don't get our leeson IP passed through properly :-( in the script given below you have to manually set the `leeson` variable to the server IP.